MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 He gestured, and the probability walls shifted, showing a new timeline—blank, unwritten, pure potential.

 "Reality-Prime will not be any of your timelines," the Auditor continued.
 "It will be a synthesis.
-The lessons from all eighteen training runs.
+The lessons from all nineteen training runs.
 Zero-Beyond has learned what you learned.
 What works.
 What fails.
 What trade-offs are acceptable and which are unforgivable."

 "From Alpha: Balance, but with more respect for autonomy."